victorcolonfigueroa/holbertonschool-shell/basics/README.md

-scritp 11 give you a list of all files (even hidden files) and of the parent and of the working diretory Script 12 will show you the file type of iamafile Script 13 creates a symbolic link to /bin/ls named __ls__
+scritp 11 give you a list of all files (even hidden files) and of the parent and of the working diretory Script 12 will show you the file type of iamafile Script 13 creates a symbolic link to /bin/ls named __ls__ Script 14 copies all html files from the current workind directory to the parent working directory